tomimulhartono/tomimulhartono.github.io/content/posts/cek-dan-validasi-data-jkn.md

 ---

-## Wrap-Up
+## Wrapping It Up

-Developing CEKATAN was an incredible experience.
-Using CodeIgniter and MySQL, I created a robust and valuable tool for JKN management in Bojonegoro Regency.
-CEKATAN stands as a testament to how technology can drive efficiency and effectiveness.
+Developing CEKATAN was a rewarding journey.
+It’s more than just a web app—it’s a tool that’s transforming how JKN data is managed in Bojonegoro Regency.
+With its robust features and seamless functionality, CEKATAN proves how the right tech can make all the difference.

 Curious to see CEKATAN in action?
-Check it out at [here](https://app.kajabi.com/https://cekatan.bojonegoro.com/)
+Give it a try [here](https://cekatan.bojonegoro.com/)